sjbennett123/polarlarp/content/background/bloody_fist.md

 #### Grunts

 You are part of an elite fighting machine and the strongest Orc tribe in Elysia to date.
 You are fearless and barbaric in your lust for vengeance, but you are very tactical how you pursue victory.
 People fear the sight of you and flee int terror at your warcry.
-The Bloody Fist will endure any foe who opposes it, no one has stopped you yet
+The Bloody Fist will endure any foe who opposes it, no one has stopped you yet.

 #### Shamans

 You are the spiritual magical force behind the Bloody Fist’s mighty blades.
 You keep the ranks of the Bloody Fist moving without relenting.
 Your Earth Magic seals their wounds and gives them life, Your Celestial Magic smites your foes with elemental fury, Your Necromantic ways incite fear on the battlefield to break even the sternest of spirits.
-You don’t answer to anyone under the rank of Honor Guard but you move with your Raid Leader to preserve tactical advantage
+You don’t answer to anyone under the rank of Honor Guard but you move with your Raid Leader to preserve tactical advantage.